dean-jl/YouTube-Playlist-Cleaner/README.md

 ## How to Use

-1.  **Navigate to a Playlist:** Go to any YouTube playlist page you want to clean up (e.g., your "Watch Later" list).
+1.  **Navigate to a Playlist:** Go to any YouTube playlist page you want to clean up.
+The extension is designed to work seamlessly, whether you land on the page directly or navigate to it from another part of YouTube.
 2.  **Open the Extension:** Click the extension's icon in your browser toolbar to open the control panel.
 If you are on a valid playlist page, the filter controls will appear.
 If not, you will see a message prompting you to navigate to a valid page.
 3.  **Set Your Filters:**
     -   **Logic:** Choose whether videos must match **ALL** of your filters or **ANY** of them.